JessAndRob/BeyondTheBook/README.md

-# PASS-BTB
+# Beyond The Book

-PASS 2024 Precon - dbatools: Beyond the book
+dbatools: Beyond the book

 ## Agenda